CNS 11643: Current purpose and relationship to Unicode

+In some cases, two or more CNS 11643 characters correspond to a single Unicode CJK Unified Ideograph.
+These cases are (except where covered by the CJK Compatibility Ideographs Supplement block) currently mapped to Unicode Supplementary Private Use Area code points, but the Taipei Computer Association, participating in the Ideographic Research Group, has been evaluating the feasibility of registering them as Ideographic Variation Sequences at some point in the future.

 Relationship to Big5

 Levels 1 and 2 of the Big5 encoding correspond mostly to CNS 11643 planes 1 and 2, respectively, with occasional differences in order, and with two duplicate hanzi existing in Big5 but not in CNS 11643.
 They can be mapped using a list of ranges.
-However, the 213 classical radicals in CNS 11643 plane 1 are additional to the characters available in Big5, and further additional characters were added to CNS 11643 plane 1 in 2007.
+However, the 213 classical radicals in CNS 11643 plane 1 are additional to the characters available in Big5 (although they can be lossily mapped to the corresponding hanzi characters in Big5 or HKSCS), and further additional characters were added to CNS 11643 plane 1 in 2007.
 The Big5-2003 variant of Big5 is defined as a partial encoding of CNS 11643.

-Within the Big5 hanzi repertoire, only one character is conventionally mapped to Unicode differently from the corresponding character from the first two CNS 11643 planes: to U+5F5D (彝), whereas its CNS plane 1 counterpart is mapped to a related variant at U+5F5E (彞).
+Within the Big5 hanzi repertoire, only one plane 1 character is conventionally mapped to Unicode differently from the corresponding character from the first two CNS 11643 planes: to U+5F5D (彝), whereas its CNS plane 1 counterpart is mapped to a related variant at U+5F5E (彞); U+5F5D is separately included in CNS 11643 plane 3.
 However, some variant mappings for Big5, such as some defined by IBM, include U+5F5E rather than U+5F5D.
+Similarly, a single character from Big5 level 2 (including its IBM variant) is mapped to a different Unicode code point than its CNS 11643 plane 2 counterpart: to U+5284 (劄), while the Unihan database currently maps the CNS 11643 character to U+7B9A (箚); U+5284 appears in CNS 11643 plane 14.